imhlq/Diary/README.md

 It's sunny today.
 I plan to get food with my friends.

-However, sadly, the food refused us to eat.
+However, sadly, the food refused to be eaten by us.